-Learning to use a torque wrench on a bike is a must if you have ever accidentally rounded out an Allen key head?
-Or been nervous to over-tighten bolts on your new carbon bike?
-If so, you not alone, no matter how experienced a bike mechanic you are, you can never consistently tighten bolts to their intended tension.
+Learning to use a torque wrench on a bike is a must if you have ever accidentally rounded out an Allen key head.
+Or been nervous about over-tighten bolts on your new carbon bike?
+If so, you are not alone, no matter how experienced a bike mechanic you are, you can never consistently tighten bolts to their intended tension.
 This is why the use of a torque wrench is important for modern bikes.

 What Is Torque?